MarkMLl/pps_gen_parport/README.txt

 applied, which in principle should bring the module to a state where is can run reliably at least for short periods.
 It is confirmed to build successfully as a module for kernel 4.19.181.

+The maximum delay parameter has been increased to 333 mSec, i.e. entered as 333000000 since it is specified in nSec, and there are extra NEVER_CLEAR and TOGGLE defines internally, in combination these can be used to make the physical signal more visible during testing.

+Recent testing has been minimal, and is in no way sufficient to suggest that this facility no longer be considered BROKEN by the kernel maintainers.
+But it does work, at least for relatively short test runs.